Skip to main content

 Monitoring Protocols during Therapy

 Once therapy begins, monitoring becomes the central pillar of long-term safety.
-The is dynamic, and the body’s response to hormonal recalibration must be tracked.
+The endocrine system is dynamic, and the body’s response to hormonal recalibration must be tracked.
 Regular follow-up appointments with specific lab work are standard practice.
 This systematic approach allows for the early detection of any changes in prostate health, facilitating prompt intervention if needed.

 Systematic monitoring of PSA levels and regular clinical evaluations are integral to modern TRT protocols, ensuring prostate health is actively tracked throughout the treatment process.